PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

   - Bastion Host
   - Virtual Machine

-** On deployemnt you can specify the amount of Spoke VNET's to be deployed.
-VNET peerings will be deployed if both Hub and Spoke(s) are selected for deployement.
+** On deployment you can specify the amount of Spoke VNET's to be deployed.
+VNET peerings will be deployed if both Hub and Spoke(s) are selected for deployment.
 When deploying together with AVNM the VNET peerings will be managed by AVNM.

-*** To simulate OnPrem hybrid connectivity you can optionaly deploy a 'OnPrem' VNET.
-Optionaly deploy a Bastion Host, Virtual Machine and Virtual Network Gateway in the OnPrem VNET.
-When a Hub is also deployed with a VPN Gateway you can optionaly deploy a site-to-site VPN connection.
+*** To simulate OnPrem hybrid connectivity you can optionally deploy a 'OnPrem' VNET.
+Optionally deploy a Bastion Host, Virtual Machine and Virtual Network Gateway in the OnPrem VNET.
+When a Hub is also deployed with a VPN Gateway you can optionally deploy a site-to-site VPN connection.

-**** Azure Virtual Network Manager is onyl supported in 'VNET' Hub & Spoke topology.
+**** Azure Virtual Network Manager is only supported in 'VNET' Hub & Spoke topology.

 ## Scenario's